adam404/doc2markdown/README.md

 These dependencies will be automatically installed when you install `doc2md` using pip.

+## 🚀 Future Improvements

+We're constantly working to improve doc2md.
+Here are some features and enhancements we're considering for future releases:

+### TODO:

+- [ ] Implement parallel processing for faster conversion of multiple files
+- [ ] Add a progress bar for large batches of file conversions
+- [ ] Create a plugin system for easy addition of new file format converters
+- [ ] Implement comprehensive unit tests for each converter function
+- [ ] Add logging mechanism for better debugging and user feedback
+- [ ] Implement input sanitization for enhanced security
+- [ ] Add type hints throughout the codebase for improved readability and maintainability
+- [ ] Create a CONTRIBUTING.md file with guidelines for contributors

+We welcome contributions from the community to help implement these features and improve doc2md.
+If you're interested in working on any of these tasks, please check our issues page or submit a pull request.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.